Great grey owl: Captivity

 As of 2016, there are four great grey owls captive in Oregon and California.
 Two live at Blue Mountain Wildlife near Pendleton, Oregon, a third lives at Lindsay Museum in Walnut Creek, California, and the fourth lives at CuriOdyssey in San Mateo, California.

 A captive wild injured great grey owl, Boris, resides at the Alaska Raptor Center in Sitka, Alaska.
 Boris was found north of Anchorage with a trauma to his right wrist, leaving him flightless.

+Another captive wild injured great grey owl, Errol, lives at the Alaska Zoo in Anchorage, Alaska.
+Errol came to the zoo from Wild Bird Rescue after injuring himself while colliding with the tire of a parked car.

 The Eurasian subspecies of the grey owl is very commonly kept in European zoos.

+In art

+A great grey owl with human hands is depicted on William Schaff's album art for The Magnolia Electric Co., a 2003 alt-country album by Songs: Ohia.